Portland Branch Railway: Early attempts

-On 23 August 1887 another Act of Parliament was passed allowing the company £40,000 of further share capital, and another extension of time.
-Three years passed now with no progress made on the ground, and the time limit in the Act of Parliament expired.
-Another Act was obtained on 25 July 1890 now allowing further time and authorising deviations to the route.
-Still more Acts of Parliament were obtained for extension of time in July 1894 and August 1896; by now £80,000 had been expended on obtaining land and legal and other expenses, though the directors were still confident that a 4% dividend would be paid when the line is was completed.
+On 23 August 1887, another act of Parliament, the Easton and Church Hope Railway Act 1887 (50 & 51 Vict. c. cxc) was passed, allowing the company £40,000 of further share capital and another extension of time.
+Three years passed now with no progress made on the ground, and the time limit in the act of Parliament expired.
+Another act of Parliament, the Easton and Church Hope Railway Act 1890 (53 & 54 Vict. c. cxii) was obtained on 25 July 1890 (53 & 54 Vict. c. cxii), now allowing further time and authorising deviations to the route.
+Still, more acts of Parliament were obtained for extension of time; the Easton and Church Hope Railway (Extension of Time) Act 1894 (57 & 58 Vict. c. cxlix) in July 1894 and the Easton and Church Hope Railway (Extension of Time) Act 1896 (59 & 60 Vict. c. cxciv) August 1896; by now, £80,000 had been expended on obtaining land and legal and other expenses, though the directors were still confident that a 4% dividend would be paid when the line was completed.

 On 5 August 1897 the Church Hope company entered an agreement with the GWR and the LSWR for those companies to work their line jointly.

 In 1901 the Admiralty decided to acquire the Admiralty line, taking it over from the GWR and the LSWR.
 The Easton and Church Hope Company had hoped to share the cost of upgrading the Admiralty line for passenger operation with the main line companies, but now the Admiralty made it clear that it would not assist, leaving the Easton company having to bear the entire cost of the upgrade.

 The question of a joint station at Portland had arisen several times over the past two years.
 In January 1900 the estimated cost was considered to be £18,000.
 It was suggested that the Easton company should pay £2,000 as its share of the cost of the upgrade, and it quickly agreed, as it had anticipated that it might be obliged to pay the entire cost of the altered arrangements.
 Colonel Yorke for the Board of Trade inspected the line on 3 July 1900, and he remarked that the railway was not laid out according to the plans.
 He was not impressed with the bridge over the Merchants' Incline; this was an original structure of the Admiralty railway which had carried only freight traffic.
 Accordingly Yorke declined to give permission to open the line to passenger traffic; however goods traffic did not require his sanction and was allowed.